bhauman/rebel-readline/rebel-readline/README.md

 https://github.com/bhauman/rebel-readline/blob/master/rebel-readline/src/rebel_readline/clojure/service/local.clj

-In general, it's much better if the service is querying the Clojure process where the eventual repl eval takes place.
+In general, it's much better if the service is querying the Clojure process where the eventual REPL eval takes place.

 However, the service doesn't necessarily have to query the same environment that the REPL is using for evaluation.
 All the editing